aral/tally-hello-badge-4-dummy-data/readme.md

 You can use your templates to evolve your design and stylesheets in parallel with the evolution of the server.

+And that brings us to the end of our introductory four‐part series.

 Continue learning about Tally on [the Tally web site](http://tally.jit.su) and [fork Tally on GitHub](https://github.com/aral/tally) to give it a spin.